roeger/icaps25.github.io/content/organisation/roles_and_guidelines.md

  - The abstract is very long yet leaves out important parts of the paper other than related work.
  - There is no proper introduction written, describing the problem and state-of-the-art in an informal (or formal) way.
- - The authors do not offer a clear guide to read the paper, signposting key results, etc. Note that this may or not be signaled with a specific heading.
+ - The authors do not offer a clear guide to read the paper, signposting key results, etc. Note that this may or not be signalled with a specific heading.
  - The paper relies on complex definitions which are not given mathematically or only pointers to other papers or books are given.
 This may be due to space limitations, but if it is truly important, why isn't the notion devoted careful discussion and connection with other parts of the paper?